Brecon Beacons National Park

 Merging Wales with England makes for a dynamic experience of mountains, stately homes and cosy country pubs.
-If this is your first time to England, we would recommend a custom version of our Town and Country Tour; it covers the famous places and allows you to utilise your private driver-guide by getting-off-the-beaten-path.
+If this is your first time to the UK, we would recommend a custom version of our Town and Country Tour; it covers the famous places and allows you to utilise your private driver-guide by getting-off-the-beaten-path.
 Our Classic tour of Ireland is a good place to start for the first trip to Ireland, and we suggest the Classic tour of Scotland for your first trip to the bonny Highlands.

 There is a wide choice of accommodation in the Wales.
 Cottages, Manor House Hotels and traditional Guest Houses.
 For people who a like a traditional Manor House Hotel, we recommend staying at the Llangoed Hall Hotel.
 It is on the edge of the Brecon Beacons with easy access to local golf courses, hiking trails and small towns.